JuliaLang/PrecompileTools.jl/docs/src/index.md

 (Project1) pkg> activate Startup/
   Activating project at `/tmp/Project1/Startup`

-(Startup) pkg> add Precompiler LotsOfPackages...
+(Startup) pkg> add PrecompileTools LotsOfPackages...
 ```

-In the last step, you add `Precompiler` and all the package you'll need for your work on `Project1`
+In the last step, you add `PrecompileTools` and all the package you'll need for your work on `Project1`
 as dependencies of `Startup`.
 Then edit the `Startup/src/Startup.jl` file to look similar to the tutorial previous section, e.g.,